Almost Envy-Free Allocations with Connected Bundles: EF1 existence for three agents: A moving-knife protocol

-\endgroup Let $G$ be a path, $P=(v_1,v_2,\ldots,v_m)$.
+Let $G$ be a path, $P=(v_1,v_2,\ldots,v_m)$.
 There are several difficulties in translating Stromquist's continuous procedure to the discrete setting for $G$.
 First, agents need to divide the piece to the right of the sword in half, and this might not be possible exactly given indivisibilities; but this can be handled using our concept of lumpy ties from Section~\ref{sec:two}.
-Next, when the sword moves one item to the right, the lumpy ties of the agents may need to jump several items to the right, for example because the new member of the left-most bundle is very valuable.
+Next, when the sword moves one item to the right, the lumpy ties of the agents may need to jump several items to the right, for example, because the new member of the leftmost bundle is very valuable.
 To ensure EF1, we will need to smoothen these jumps, so that the middle piece grows one item at a time.
 Also, it will be helpful to have the sword move in half-steps: it alternates between being placed between items (so it cuts the edge between the items), and being placed over an item, in which case the sword covers the item and agents ignore that item.
-Finally, while the sword covers an item, we will only terminate if at least \emph{two} agents shout to indicate that they prefer the left-most piece; this will ensure that there is an agent who is flexible about which of the bundles they are assigned.
+Finally, while the sword covers an item, we will only terminate if at least \emph{two} agents shout to indicate that they prefer the leftmost piece; this will ensure that there is an agent who is flexible about which of the bundles they are assigned.
 The algorithm moves in steps, and alternates between moving the sword, and updating the lumpy ties.

-In our formal description of the algorithm, we do not use the concepts of swords and knives.
-Instead the algorithm, maintains three bundles $L$, $M$, and $R$ that can be seen as resulting from a certain configuration of these cutting implements.
-We also need a few auxiliary definitions.
-Recall that for a subsequence of vertices $P(v_s,v_r)=(v_s,v_{s+1},\ldots,v_r)$ and an agent $i$, we say that $v_j$ ($s\le j \le r$) is the \emph{lumpy tie} over $P(v_s,v_r)$ for $i$ if $j$ is the smallest index such that
+In our formal description of the algorithm, we do not use swords and knives.
+Instead, we maintain three bundles $L$, $M$, and $R$ that can be seen as resulting from a certain configuration this cutting implements.
+We also need a few definitions.
+For a subsequence of vertices $P(v_s,v_r)=(v_s,v_{s+1},\ldots,v_r)$ and an agent $i$, recall that $v_j$ ($s\le j \le r$) is the \emph{lumpy tie} over $P(v_s,v_r)$ for $i$ if $j$ is the smallest index such that